-(Psalms 66:1) To the choirmaster.
-A Song.
-A Psalm.
-Shout for joy to God, all the earth;
+(Psalms 66:1) To the chief Musician, A Song or Psalm.
+Make a joyful noise unto God, all ye lands:

 Some of us may see some humor in this verse and use it to justify our singing, when we sing praises to God, for others may think our singing is sheer noise, but our "noise" or "shouting" can be our joyful praise to God.
 "Noise" may not be far wrong, when we think of some of the musical instruments and "noise makers" that did not sound as we might think of a well-trained marching band when King David rejoiced with the Hebrews as the Ark of the Covenant was brought into Jerusalem with great fanfare.
 We should be willing to make as much "joyful noise" to God as we do when cheering a football team during a game or after a victory.
 God deserves a joyful noise from "all the earth."